 Despite the lack of progress on multilateral disarmament, there have been some advances in unilateral and bilateral nuclear disarmament measures.
-Russia and the US, who together hold around 95 percent of the world's nuclear weapons, have reduced both stockpiled and operational nuclear warheads, bringing the global arsenal down from an estimated 70,000 weapons at the height of the Cold War to around 23,500 in 2009.
-This was accomplished within the framework of bilateral Russia-US agreements.
-However, the US has at the same time announced an expenditure of \$ 80 billion to upgrade its nuclear weapons facilities and Russia appears to have increased the salience of nuclear weapons in its national security doctrine.
+The most significant of these developments has been the huge arsenal reductions by Russia and the US, who together hold around 95 percent of the world's nuclear weapons today.
+These two have reduced both stockpiled and operational nuclear warheads, bringing the global arsenal down from an estimated 70,000 weapons at the height of the Cold War to around 23,500 in 2009.